rationalpov/mentalModel/combinations.md

 * Make a one way mirror, ie. **encryption**, make it very difficult to reverse engineer and know your original combinational set.

-### The other way is invert, try to break down a complex sysstem into its components.
+To really understand a system, one very effective way is to try to break down a complex sysstem into its components. thats usually very difficult to do.

-#### Occam's razor
-Understand the Combinatorial explosion by trying to analyses and isolate things back to its elements.
-It is very difficult to analyse 480 ways of dressing, but trace it down to 3 hats, 4 shirts, 5 pants, 4 pair of socks, 2 pair of shoes will be much easier.

-Thats the attribution of Occam's razor, Among competing hypotheses, the one with the fewest assumptions should be selected, because the one with the fewest assumptions, it is closer to the seed element of combinations.

 #### Analysis from First Principles, how Richard Feynman and Elon Musk do analysis